 The screen itself is almost faultless.
 It has a high 1,920x1,080 resolution, and colours were both bright and crisp with superb viewing angles.
 The screen picks up fingerprints like a crime scene window sill - always a risk with touchscreens - and its glossy finish did cause some problems with reflections, but we always managed to find a comfortable working position thanks to the amount of screen tilt available.

-This Ultrabook doesn’t have a dedicated graphics chipset, instead relying on the integrated Intel HD Graphics 4000 chipset built into the processor.
-It's no gaming powerhouse, as shown by 17fps in our Dirt Showdown test at 1,280x720 and High quality settings, so you’ll have to lower the quality settings and disable anti-aliasing on most modern 3D games if you want to play them at a decent speed.
+This Ultrabook doesn’t have a dedicated graphics chipset, instead relying on the integrated Intel HD Graphics 4400 chipset built into the processor.
+It's no gaming powerhouse, as it failed our Dirt Showdown test at 1,280x720 and High quality settings, so you’ll have to lower the quality settings and disable anti-aliasing on most modern 3D games if you want to play them at a decent speed.

 The only thing the XPS 12 really lacks is a wide range of connectivity options.
 It has a DisplayPort, two USB3 ports and a combined headphone and audio jack, but that’s it.
 There’s no optical drive, HDMI or VGA port, memory card reader, or an Ethernet port.
 Most of these are missing from many Ultrabooks, but HDMI is fairly common, and adaptors for that and Ethernet would have been nice inclusions - these will set you back around £10 to £15 each.

-The XPS 12 is not without its flaws, but if you can cope with its limited ports and mediocre battery life, it’s a superb laptop-tablet hybrid that's much easier to use than the competition.
-If you want a device with the power of a laptop and the fun factor of a tablet, it's the hybrid to buy.
+The XPS 12 is not without its flaws, but if you can cope with its limited ports, it’s a superb laptop-tablet hybrid that's much easier to use than the competition.
+It's also remains one of the most powerful convertibles we've seen, so if you want a device with the power of a laptop and the fun factor of a tablet, this is still the hybrid to buy.